MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 - <b>{+IMPLEMENTED: +}</b> As a beginner language learner, I want to be able to view the number of mistakes I made at the end of a game, so I can determine how well I did on the puzzle.

+- <b>{+IMPLEMENTED: +}</b> As a beginner language learner who wants to practice my understanding of spoken words in the language that I am learning, I want a listening comprehension mode where numbers will appear in the prefilled cells and be read out to me on click, so I can test my listening comprehension.

 <h3>TDD</h3>

-- <b>{+IMPLEMENTED: +}</b> When the user taps the Book button which is located next to the Help button (the button labeled (?) that shows a short description of the game rules) a pop-up must open and show a table with two columns and ten rows (the first row will be the headings).
+- <b>{+IMPLEMENTED: +}</b> When the user taps the Book button which is located next to the Help button (the button labeled (?) that shows a short description of the game rules) a pop-up must open and show a table with two columns and with a list of words.
 This table lists all the word pairs used in the current puzzle.
-The number of times the user can open this table is limited to twice per game.
+The number of times the user can open this table is determined by the user selected difficulty.

 <img src="https://i.imgur.com/AEoJwxW.png"  width="24%">